MatissJurevics/Gene-AI/README.md

 ## F.A.Q
 1. **I am getting an error after inserting my API key**
     - Sometimes OpenAI requires you to verify billing details before you can use the API.
 Dont worry though because OpenAI provides you with **$18 of free credits for the first 3 months** and it will not cost more than $2 a month afterwards.
-## Plans

-Note that these are just Ideas that I or users of gene have come up with and are not guaranteed to be implemented.
-If you have an idea for a feature you can create an issue on github and I will add it to the list.

-[ ] Convert file to a set of flashcards.
-[ ] Generate quizes.

 ## Sponsor Me